Below is the constitution of the Middle Common Room of St. Anne’s College, University of Oxford.

 - The last order of business at the AGM shall be the hustings and elections of the officers of the new MCR committee;

-- Elections of the new MCR committee shall be by secret ballot.
+- Elections of the new MCR committee shall be by Mi-Voice (online voting).
 There will always be the option to Re-Open Nominations (RON).
 If RON wins the majority vote, election for the post will re-run.

 - The returning officer for the elections shall be the MCR President.
 In the event that the President is him/herself a candidate for election, another member of the MCR Committee who is not a candidate for election shall be appointed returning officer.
 This appointment will be made by the MCR committee and posted on the notice-board at the close of nominations;

-- The returning officer shall: ensure that the hustings are carried out in an orderly and timely fashion; collect and count the votes; and communicate the results to the MCR secretary within two hours of the close of voting;
+- The returning officer shall: ensure that the hustings are carried out in an orderly and timely fashion; manage the online voting system collect and count the votes; and communicate the results to the MCR secretary within two hours of the close of voting;

 - All MCR members and associate members are eligible to stand for any MCR post, except that: